What to expect from our residence halls

 Possession and consumption of alcohol is limited to individuals of legal age in a private apartment or bedroom within a residence hall.
 All occupants of a private bedroom or apartment where alcohol is being consumed must be of legal age.
 Consumption of alcohol is prohibited in all residence hall common areas.

 Courtesy hours are in effect 24 hours a day.
 Stereos, radios, televisions, musical instruments, and all conversations must be kept to levels that will not interfere with other participants’ ability to function or sleep.
-Participants who encounter a noise problem may contact an External Events and Conference Housing staff member who will assist in addressing the situation.
+Participants who encounter a noise problem may contact an External Events and Conference Programs staff member who will assist in addressing the situation.

-Conference participants are not allowed to sign in guests unless pre-approved by your group’s organizer and External Events and Conference Housing staff.
+Conference participants are not allowed to sign in guests unless pre-approved by your group’s organizer and External Events and Conference Programs staff.
 If you are unsure whether your group has guest privileges, check with your group’s organizer before attempting to sign in a guest.

 If your group has guest privileges, you must sign in your guest at the proctor station.
 Your guest must provide a government-issued photo ID and must be accompanied by you at all times while in the residence hall.
 Guests are not permitted to stay overnight and must depart the residence hall by midnight.
 Failure to do so will result in additional charges that will be billed to the group.